-ESTIMATED CHANGE OF CONTROL OR TERMINATION PAYMENTS AND BENEFITS AT THE END OF FISCAL 2014
+ESTIMATED CHANGE OF CONTROL OR TERMINATION PAYMENTS AND BENEFITS AT THE END OF FISCAL 2015

 The tables below reflect the payments and benefits payable to each of the NEOs in the event of a termination of the executive's employment under several different circumstances.
-The amounts shown assume that termination was effective as of August 30, 2014, at the executive's compensation and service levels as of that date, and are estimates of the amounts that would be payable to the NEOs in each scenario and do not include benefits paid by insurance providers under life and disability policies or payments and benefits provided on a non-discriminatory basis to employees upon a termination of employment.
+The discussion below does not include Mr. Potts and Mr. Olson.
+As previously disclosed, Mr. Potts retired on August 6, 2015 and Mr. Olson served as Interim CEO from August 6, 2015 to September 24, 2015.
+See discussion under "Retirement Agreement" and "Employment Agreement" for Mr. Potts and Mr. Olson in the Compensation Discussion and Analysis above.
+The amounts shown assume that termination was effective as of August 29, 2015, at the executive's compensation and service levels as of that date, and are estimates of the amounts that would be payable to the NEOs in each scenario and do not include benefits paid by insurance providers under life and disability policies or payments and benefits provided on a non-discriminatory basis to employees upon a termination of employment.
 The actual amounts to be paid out can only be determined at the time of an executive's actual separation from the Company.
 Factors that could affect the nature and amount of the amounts paid on termination of employment, among others, include the timing of event, compensation level, the market price of the Company's Common Stock and the executive's age.

-Actual payments relating to the Officers Incentive Compensation Plan Fiscal Period 2014 and the Long-Term Incentive Plan Fiscal 2012-2014 are illustrated in the "Compensation Discussion and Analysis" section above; payments under these plans occurred in October 2014.
-Additionally, estimates related to the Long-Term Incentive Plan Fiscal 2013-2015 and Long-Term Incentive Plan Fiscal 2014-2016 are illustrated in the tables below.
+Actual payments relating to the Officers Incentive Compensation Plan Fiscal Period 2015 and the Long-Term Incentive Plan Fiscal 2013-2015 are illustrated in the "Compensation Discussion and Analysis" section above; payments under these plans occurred in October 2015.
+Additionally, estimates related to the Long-Term Incentive Plan Fiscal 2014-2016 and Long-Term Incentive Plan Fiscal 2015-2017 are illustrated in the tables below.